The parking enforcement scheme terminated on Thursday 16th November 2017.

 We politely request that patients only use the Surgery car park if you have an appointment at the surgery.
 We are very limited with spaces and they are reserved for our disabled, elderly, frail and acutely unwell patients.

-Do not park at Townlands Hospital if attending an appointment at the Surgery as you will receive a Parking Charge Notice and we will not be able to help you with an appeal as their car park is entirely separate and for hospital patients only.
+Do not park at Townlands Hospital or Chiltern Court if attending an appointment at the Surgery as you will receive a Parking Charge Notice and we will not be able to help you with an appeal as their car parks are entirely separate and for hospital/Chiltern Court patients only.